sikaeducation/curriculum/courses/201/standards/build-websites/topics/css-box-model/exercises/README.md

 ## Questions

+* What are the 4 elements of the box model?
 * When an element has a background color, which parts of the box model will have the background color?
 * What's the difference between padding and margin?
 * When you want to separate two elements, which box model property should you use?